ChinaraGuliyeva/Lambda/README.md

-Restaurant website example.
+Website for restaurant.
 Appearance can be seen here - https://chinaraguliyeva.github.io/Lambda/